DarkSide666/nofrixion-api-client/src-client/docs/Api/TransactionsApi.md

 Get a list of the transactions for all payment accounts a user has access to.

-Merchant tokens can only use this endpoint if an IP address whitelist is set.
+Merchant tokens can only use this endpoint if an IP address whitelist is set.  <b>Authorization</b>: End user or Merchant token (IP address whitelisted) is required.

 ### Example